alexnes1/vpnlist/README.md

 # OpenVPN 2.0 Sample Configuration File
 ...
 ```
-Random selection can be limited the same way as the `all` command:
+Random selection can be limited the same way as the defaul command:
 ```
 $ vpnlist random --country JP --speed 20
 ```